arhohuttunen/arhohuttunen.com/content/post/junit-5-mockito/index.md

 ## Summary

-There are three different ways of using Mockito with JUnit5.
+There are three different ways of using Mockito with JUnit 5.
 First two approaches work independently of the used framework, while the third one utilizes the Mockit JUnit 5 extension.

 Mocks can be created and initialized by: